-Chemical resistant gloves are worn during all tasks (Task 1 to 4), except for Task 1 on an automatic or semi-automatic line.
+Chemical resistant gloves are worn during all tasks (Task 1 to 3), except for Task 1 on an automatic or semi-automatic line.

 All gloves used for the handling of chemicals are tested according to EN 374.
-A variety of materials are suited for protection against CT, SD, and PD.
+A variety of materials are suited for protection against CT and SD.

-The following materials have a breakthrough time \geq 8h for aqueous CT solutions (10% CT) and saturated aqueous SD and PD solutions ^a:
+The following materials have a breakthrough time \geq 8h for aqueous CT solutions (10% CT) and saturated aqueous SD solutions ^a:

 - Natural rubber/Natural latex (0.5 mm)

 - Polychloroprene (0.5 mm)

 - Nitrile rubber/Nitrile latex (0.35 mm)

 - Butyl rubber (0.5 mm)

-- Fluorocarbon rubber (0.4 mm)

-- Polyvinyl chloride (0.5 mm)